 - the recognition that it is a community norm for most young people to need support well beyond their 18th birthday

 - the understanding that young people are still very much developing into their mid-twenties.

 Child Safety actively supports a young person from age 15 in preparing for adulthood and the end of their child protection order.

 When young people turn 18, if there are outstanding case plan goals and support is required to meet those goals, continued case work and planning can be provided through a support service case.

-To ensure help is available to assist young people in their transition from care to independence up to the age of 25 years, Child Safety has commissioned a number of services to assist with the transition to adulthood by providing support for housing, education, employment, legal advice, health and emotional support.
+To ensure help is available to assist young people in their transition to adulthood up to the age of 25 years, Child Safety has commissioned a number of services to assist with the transition to adulthood by providing support for housing, education, employment, legal advice, health and emotional support.

 One significant service is the Next Step Plus program.
 The vision of Next Step Plus is that all young people are resilient and supported, with the skills, capacity and capability to be the person they want to be.
 Working in partnership with Child Safety and other agencies, the services can support young people aged between 15 - 25 years who have been in care under a child protection order on or after their 12th birthday.

-The Act includes permanency principles which we need to consider at all phases of the child protection continuum.
+The Child Protection Act 1999 includes permanency principles which we need to consider at all phases of the child protection continuum.
 They are:

 Positive, loving, trusting and nurturing relationships with significant others, which may include the young person’s parents, siblings, carers, guardians and friends.